powsybl/powsybl-core/docs/grid_exchange_formats/iidm/export.md

 - JSON: "JIIDM"
 - binary: "BIIDM"

-## Export omitted attributes
+## Omitted attributes at export

-For performance reasons, from IIDM versions > 1.16, the export performs a reduction of serialized file size by omitting attributes equal to their default value.
+For performance reasons, in IIDM versions > 1.16, the export reduces the size of the serialized file by omitting attributes equal to their default value.

 Older IIDM versions exports remain unchanged: all attributes continue to be written unconditionally, preserving full backward compatibility.